lightsprint09/Sourcing/README.md

 ```

 ### Custom DataProvider
-If you want to implement a simple DataProvider implement the `ArrayDataProviding` like the following example
+If you want to create a simple DataProvider, implement the `ArrayDataProviding` like the following example
 ```swift
 final public class DictionaryDataProvider<Object>: ArrayDataProviding {
     public var whenDataProviderChanged: ProcessUpdatesCallback<Object>?